kilauea/FSND-calendar-frontend/README.md

 Frontend application for the Capstone project, Udacity Full Stack Nano Degree

+This frontend is based on the following application: [https://github.com/Kartones/flask-calendar](https://github.com/Kartones/flask-calendar)

 FSND-calendar-frontend is a single page web application that displays the calendar informacion comming from the backend.

 The front en allows to login, using Auth0, and send the JWT token with the backend to manage the RBAC access to the APIs.